Skip to main content

 When does a contractor become more expensive than an employee?

 The break-even point depends on your benefits package and overhead.
 Typically, if you need someone full-time for more than 6-12 months, an employee becomes more cost-effective.
 Short-term projects or part-time needs often favor contractors.
+Read our breakdown of the true cost of hiring an employee to see every hidden expense that affects the break-even calculation.

 Should I consider factors beyond cost?